 Let’s see some examples:

-Bob says something that doesn’t align with what Alice has read in a top-seller book.
-Alice’s brain automatically categorizes Bob as unwise and shuts her ears to whatever Bob has to say.
-It prevents Alice from understanding Bob’s world, his worries, values and how his ideas came to be.
-Essentially it cripples the collaboration between the two which ultimately hurts their employer.
+Bob says something that doesn’t align with what Alice has read in a top-selling book.
+Alice’s brain automatically categorizes Bob as an idiot and shuts her ears to whatever Bob has to say.
+It prevents Alice from understanding Bob’s world, his concerns, values and how his ideas came to be.

-Bob has picked up a few great ideas from multiple books and can confidently talk smart!
+Bob has picked up a few great ideas from multiple books and can confidently sound smart!
 Bob gets promoted at a mediocre company betting on him to lead the rest to a better world.
 A year into the new position, it turns out Bob doesn’t have a clue.
 He is full of quotes but not too much substance.
-Company lost a year, the morale is low and some key employees have left.
+The company lost a year, morale is low, and some key employees have left.